 “They’re all going to hell,” a friend of mine commented when we passed a group of Muslims.
 When I asked why she thought this, she said: “They don’t accept the Lord, Jesus Christ as their personal savior.”

-I heard that statement many times, but I hadn’t heard anyone use it as a weapon of superiority before.
+I’ve heard that statement many times, but I hadn’t heard anyone use it as a weapon of superiority before.
 I realized some time later that this was all this woman had.
 She hated her job, her kids hated her, and she was far from attractive, or in good shape.
 She needed this nugget of superiority to help her get through the day, and to assist her in believing that she was, at least, superior to someone in some manner.

 Upon reflection, I realized that my college graduate friend, Steve, had been left out of the many discussions that David and I had regarding the politics, pop culture, and the general news of the day.
-Steve was also not the type to learn of a story and form an instant opinion on it, and he often found it difficult to enter into our discussions.
+Steve was also not the type to learn of a story and form an instant opinion on it, and as a result he often found it difficult to enter into our discussions.
 He had also been ignoring such issues for so long that he didn’t have a base of knowledge that could extend itself beyond a particular news article he had read that day.
 Steve was also a type to learn of an expert opinion of a subject and go with that.
 He didn’t practice the art of dissent from majority opinion as often as David and I had.

 As a result, Steve did start reading the news more often, and he did try to start formulating opinions on the news of the day to gain entrance into our discussions.
 The opinions he did offer tended to be of a more clichéd variety that sounded as if they came straight off a late night talk show Tele-prompter, or a Saturday Night Live episode.
 They were not of an individualistic, provocative variety.
 As a result, his opinions were often dismissed on that basis.
 Nothing that David and I ever discussed was noteworthy, or over-the-top intellectual, but we formed a mutual appreciation for the other’s knowledge, even though most of our discussions were antagonistic.
 It was that appreciation, and I assume, Steve’s inability to find a place in it, that led him to feel the need to remind us that he had an intellectual superiority that we were neglecting.